catseye/SixtyPical/doc/SixtyPical.md

 which will be called indirectly.
 Execution will be transferred back to the current routine, when execution of the executable is finished.

-Just before the call,

-*   It is illegal if any of the memory locations in the target executable's READS list is uninitialized.
+*   It is illegal if any of the memory locations listed in the called routine's `inputs` are uninitialized immediately before the call.

 Just after the call,

-*   All memory locations listed as TRASHED in the called routine's WRITES list are considered uninitialized.
+*   All memory locations listed in the called routine's `trashes` are considered to now be uninitialized.
-*   All memory locations listed as TRASHED in the called routine's OUTPUTS list are considered initialized.
+*   All memory locations listed in the called routine's `outputs` are considered to not be initialized.

 ### goto ###